sasank-talapaneni/DreamDestination/README.md

                                                          ***Dream Destination***
-                                                 (Tourism and Hospitality Management System) It is a web application developed for the reservation of hotel bookings and tour packages.It provide a solution which connects the homestay providers and the visitors who want to use them while they are travelling
+                                                 (Tourism and Hospitality Management System) It is a web application developed for the reservation of hotel bookings and tour packages.It provide a solution which connects the homestay providers and the visitors who want to use them while they are travelling.

+Tools and Technologies :
+Eclipse IDE
+Java
+SpringBoot MVC
+MySQL
+JSP

 Modules :
 1. Admin